mhkfchun/mhkfchun.github.io/essays/stupid-is-as-stupid-does.md

 <img class="ui medium center floated image" src="../images/to-do.png">

 Now for the analysis.
-The title has has some relevant information in it.
+The title has some relevant information in it.
 You know they're asking about a while(true) loop and that this is in reference to a C++ program.
 However, asking so broadly what it does in the scope of the entire program, makes it seem like the answer could be very lengthy.
 This means it's possible less people are willing to take the time to answer.

 The biggest mistake they make is firstly, originally only posting a link.